 A liberal midline incision centered about the umbilicus is made.
 A transverse incision just above the level of the umbilicus also provides an excellent exposure.
 The lesion of the right colon is inspected and palpated to determine whether removal is possible.
 In the presence of malignancy, the liver is also palpated for evidence of metastasis.
 If the lesion is inoperable, a lateral anastomosis may be performed between the terminal ileum and the transverse colon.
 After resection has been decided upon, the small intestines are walled off with packs and the cecum is exposed.

 An incision is made in the peritoneal reflection close to the lateral wall of the bowel from the tip of the cecum upward to the region of the hepatic flexure (Figure 1).
 A liberal margin should be ensured in the region of the tumor.
 Occasionally, the full thickness of the adjacent abdominal wall may require excision to include the local spread of tumor.
-Since the entire hepatic flexure is usually removed as part of a right colectomy, the hepatocolic ligament, ...
+Since the entire hepatic flexure is usually removed as part of a right colectomy, the hepatocolic ligament, which contains some small ...